steno-aarhus/research/onboarding/getting-started-plan-4/index.md

 arrival at level 4.
 Letters are placed in holders on the wall - here you can both receive and send mail.

+Please note that letters are only picked up/dropped off on Tuesday and Friday, whereas packages are delivered daily.

 Freezer and/or refrigerated packages are placed in FRYS 1 (room A401-116) in the freezer/refrigerator to the left of the door, respectively.
 The small sign on the outside of the door to FRYS 1 will